CRE This Week: What's impacting the Canadian market

 Altus Group

 Jennifer Nhieu is a Senior Research Analyst, Data Solutions with Altus Group, where she specializes in providing timely, data-driven insights into the Canadian market.
-Leveraging her background in commercial real estate and geographic information science, Jennifer is a key contributor to Altus Group’s quarterly research insights.
+Leveraging her background in CRE and geographic information science, Jennifer is a key contributor to Altus Group’s quarterly research insights.
 She transforms complex data sets into clear, actionable intelligence, helping stakeholders make informed decisions.

 About the Data Solutions team